 - Pencil to mark the fabric with correct measurements.

-Before you begin, make sure you have a flat surface to work on.
-Then, follow these steps to create one set of dress shields.
+Make sure you have a flat surface to work on.

 Using the scissors, cut out one square in whichever size you prefer.
 You’ll use this as a template to cut out more identical squares.

 Light sweaters: Cut out three more squares.
 (You should have a total of four squares.)